TIY-BonaPetit/Bona-Petit/README.md

 # Bona-Petite

-## Synopsis

-####BENEFITS OF BONA PETITE:
+## BENEFITS OF BONA PETITE

-Maintained by an Arduino micro-controller and a RaspberryPi motherboard Solution concentration and temperature monitoring Smart and connected Bona Petite web app
+Bona Petite is a computer system maintained by an Arduino micro-controller, and a RaspberryPi motherboard.
+It has built in sensors to collect temperature and electrical conductivity data of a solution.
+Bona Petite is smart and connected to the Bona Petite web app.
 Alert notifications via email when ideal conditions are not met

 ######FUTURE DEVELOPMENTS

-Bona Petite is still in its infancy moving forward, the capability of SMS updates will provide even quicker notifications of key indicators.

-The system will draw its power from a built-in solar panel.
+SMS update feature

+built-in solar panel

 ## Code Example